git-town/git-town/website/src/commands/propose.md

 the pull request with the content of the given file.
 The filename `-` reads the body text from STDIN.

+### --detached / -d

+The `--detached` aka `-d` flag does not pull updates from the main or perennial branch.
+This allows you to build out your branch stack and decide when to pull in changes from other developers.

 ### --dry-run

 The `--dry-run` flag allows to test-drive this command.
 It prints the Git